BrainSpate Logo

 Step 2: Take a screengrab of your website

 Capture a screenshot of your entire website before the update.
 This serves as a visual reference to compare against after the update, helping spot any unexpected changes.
-Consider taking screenshots of key pages like the homepage, product pages, and checkout flow for a more detailed comparison.
+Consider taking screenshots of key pages, such as the homepage, product pages, and the checkout flow, for a more detailed comparison.

 Step 3: Run a testing tool on your website